On the derived category of 1-motives: -motives with torsion

 \subsection{Effective $1$-motives}

-An \emph{effective $1$-motive with torsion} over $k$ is a complex of group schemes $M= [ L \by{u} G]$ where $L$ is finitely generated locally constant for the {\'e}tale topology \ie a discrete sheaf of Def.~\ref{d1.1.1}, and $G$ is a semi-abelian $k$-scheme.
+An \emph{effective $1$-motive with torsion} over $k$ is a complex of group schemes $M= [ L \by{u} G]$ where $L$ is finitely generated locally constant for the {\'e}tale topology (\ie discrete in the sense of Def.~\ref{d1.1.1}) and $G$ is a semi-abelian $k$-scheme.
 Therefore $L$ can be represented by an extension where $L_{\tor}$ is a finite \'etale $k$-group scheme and $L_{\fr}$ is free, \ie a lattice.
 Also $G$ can be represented by an extension of an abelian $k$-scheme $A$ by a $k$-torus $T$.

 \begin{defn} An {\it effective} map from $M = [ L \by{u} G]$ to $M'= [ L' \by{u'} G']$ is a commutative square